ProsperityL/Global-Trade-and-Its-Environmental-Impact/README.md

 # Global Trade and Its Environmental Impact

 # Project Overview
 This project analyzes the relationship between global trade and its environmental impact using datasets that include indicators for trade, environmental factors, and country-level attributes.
-The project aims to assess how trade policies and practices are linked to environmental metrics
+The project aims to assess how trade policies and practices are linked to environmental metrics.

 # Installation and Setup